jbishop7/FarmingDreamsRepo/README.md

 - X to heal in a dungeon (if you have berry aid!)
 - Esc to view the pause menu, and to dismiss any other UI.

+## Dev Tooling
+- There is a case where enemies get stuck in walls in the Dungeon.
+If this happens, Press P to complete the dungeon.

 ## Story
 You are a retired Dream Warrior, finally enjoying your retirement.
 Unlucky for you, the World of Nightmares is getting stronger, and it's your job to tear it down.